RespiraWorks/Ventilator/controller/README.md

 Most of the substantive code is in the [lib](lib) directory, because this is required by [platformio](https://platformio.org/) to unit test that code.

+The equivalent of a "make file" which governs which targets platformio builds and how is the [../platfomio.ini](../platformio.ini) file.

 ## Development toolchain

 The target platform for this code is the STM32 processor.